 Google Analytics – Backend Settings

 You may want to share your analytics data and your success with a team, your employees or your friends.
-The Access Level option handles this kind of needs, allowing you to share your reports with other administrators, contributors, editors or authors.
-Be aware, if you choose to share your data with editors, then your contributors and administrators will also be able to view that data.
-Similar access levels can also be set for Frontend features.
+The Show stats to option handles this kind of needs, allowing you to share your reports with other administrators, contributors, editors or authors.
+If you choose to share your data with your editors, you’ll have to select Editor role for Show stats to option.
+Similar access levels and roles can also be set for Frontend features.

 If you have multiple Properties in the same Google Account, but you want to share reports regarding a single Property, you will need to check the disable Switch Profile/View functionality option.
 If you don’t use this check box, authorized users will be able to switch between Properties using the domain list selector from their Google Analytics Dashboard.

 The Real Time settings will allow you to display real-time stats in your Administration Dashboard.
 To find more about the Real Time Feature read this post: Google Analytics Dashboard for WP – Real-Time Reports.
 You can limit the number of pages displayed on Real Time Dashboard by setting a suitable value for the option called: maximum number of pages to display on real-time tab.

 If you need more info about your visitors and how your website performs, using the options from Additional Stats and Charts section, you can choose to display additional charts and tables regarding traffic sources, pages, searches, referrers and even visits by country.

 If you have a local website or business you can target the Geo Map to a region and display visitors by city instead of visitors by country, you can read more about this feature here: Country codes for Google Anlytics Dashboard.

 If you use this option, you will see some stats about how your articles/posts are performing, on frontend, at the end of each article.
 You can display Views vs. Unique Views and Top Searches for each article/post.
 These stats and reports are only available for the user roles selected in the Show stats to option.